Latest snapshot of the coronavirus impact - Shepparton News

 SPORT

-* Sport Australia has released a road map that will allow community sporting clubs and associations a safe return to sport at all levels.

-* The NRL will resume competition on May 28.
-Australian Rugby League Commission chair Peter V'landys wants crowds in stadiums from July 1.
+* The NRL will resume competition on May 28 and is pushing to have crowds back in stadiums from July 1.

-* The AFL will resume competition on June 11 with the first phase of fixtures to be confirmed on Monday.
+* The AFL will resume competition on June 11 with a series of heavyweight Thursday and Friday night fixtures to restart the season with a bang.

 * The International Cricket Council's board meets on May 28 to discuss a revamped schedule and the fate of the men's T20 World Cup.